-The recommended dose of IMBRUVICA for cGVHD is 420 mg (three 140 mg capsules) orally once daily until cGVHD progression, recurrence of an underlying malignancy, or unacceptable toxicity.
+The recommended dose of IMBRUVICA for cGVHD is 420 mg orally once daily until cGVHD progression, recurrence of an underlying malignancy, or unacceptable toxicity.
 When a patient no longer requires therapy for the treatment of cGVHD, IMBRUVICA should be discontinued considering the medical assessment of the individual patient.